Vamsi0069/Interview-Question/AWS/AWS interview questions.md

-Explain what is NAT gateway?
-And what is the use of it?
+#### What is a NAT Gateway?
+And what is its use?
+A NAT Gateway (Network Address Translation Gateway) allows private subnet instances to initiate outbound internet traffic (like installing packages, pulling updates) without exposing them to incoming connections from the public internet.

+Example: EC2s in a private subnet can yum update via NAT Gateway.

+#### Difference between NAT Gateway and Internet Gateway
+Feature	Internet Gateway	NAT Gateway
+Direction	Bidirectional (inbound/outbound)	Outbound only Attached To	VPC	Subnet
+Used For	Public Subnet EC2s to connect to internet	Private Subnet EC2s to access internet Security	Exposes public IP	No public IP exposed

-What is the use of cloud trail and how you manage in your project?
+#### What is AWS CloudTrail and how do you manage it in your project?
+CloudTrail logs all API calls and activities across AWS accounts (who did what, when, from where).
+We manage CloudTrail by:

+Storing logs in versioned S3 buckets

+Enabling multi-region trails

+Using CloudWatch Logs integration to trigger alerts (e.g., for unauthorized actions)

+Applying S3 bucket policies and encryption with KMS for security

-Suppose your team member is accessing the AWS service and you want them to not to access?
-What can be done?
+#### Suppose your team member is accessing an AWS service, and you want to revoke their access?

-Difference between NAT gateway and internet gateway?

-You are managing the EKS service and suddenly you see that all the pods go offline?
-Where do you check the logs for it?

-Someone accidentally deleted the IPs in EKS and where can you see it in Aws?

-What can be checked when the API server is down?
-But the instances are still running
+Update or remove their IAM policy or role assignment

+Use Service Control Policies (SCPs) in AWS Organizations (if in multi-account setup)

+For immediate revocation: disable or delete the IAM user, or rotate their credentials

-How do you connect from public subnet to a private subnet?
+#### How do you connect from a public subnet to a private subnet?

-Softskills:

-Suppose you are a team lead and your team member is having some issue and he had all the resources to check but still reaches you for the solution?
-How will you respond?

-What do you expect from a Team Lead in your project?

-How will you handle the production issue?
+Use bastion host (jump box) in the public subnet

+Connect via SSH:
+ssh -i key.pem ec2-user@<bastion-ip> → ssh into private IP

+Alternatively, set up:

+AWS Systems Manager Session Manager for secure agent-based access (no need to open ports)

-Why do we use a private subnet in a VPC?
+#### Why do we use a private subnet in a VPC?

 For enhanced security.
 Resources (like databases) in private subnets are not accessible from the internet.